 Spiritual Guide: Sr. Elisa was the spiritual guide to many of the Sisters, young people and also to her own mother.
 She wrote thus to a Sister: "The royal path is that of abandonment to God my dear daughter.
 Let us be guided by Him; let us be carried in His arms.
 He is our Father.
 Let us tell Him like children: 'Lord, I am here; I'm Yours; all Yours. [...]
 You don't take into account our past with its sufferings, great and small.
 Jesus, I give You all my setbacks, the hardships, the renunciations, the humiliations, the faults and the relapses so that everything may be buried in Your mercy and made worthy for eternity.
 May I sanctify my present, so that I may love You, make You loved, give You glory.
 All that are yet to come - anxieties, fears, pains, hopes, joys, life, death and merited eternity - may all be a single loving act of confidence in You, my dear Jesus.'
-I don't know why, my daughter, I feel strongly the need to tell you to make this offertory, can you?"
+I don't know why, my daughter, I feel strongly the need to tell you these things; I hear the divine voice of God that pushes me, urges me to tell you to make this offering, can you?"
 It can be seen that Sr. Elisa with her own life experience learned to have a strong faith and hope in God and thus guided many in their spiritual life.

 The aim of Sr. Elisa was to live the preventive system just like Don Bosco lived.
-Don Cagliero says of her: "She is a woman capable of embodying the mind, heart and spirit of Don Bosco.
+Fr.
+Cagliero says of her: "She is a woman capable of embodying the mind, heart and spirit of Don Bosco.
 Thus, to do as Sr. Elisa did is to do as Don Bosco did."
-Don Pietro Cogliolo called as the huntress of girls.
 Thus, she lived the preventive system applying it in her context and in her style.

-Sr. Clelia Genghini
+Mother Clelia Genghini

-Born: June 9, 1872 in CorianoDied: 31 January 1956 in Turin.First Profession: 30 July 1893.
+Born: June 9, 1872 in Coriano

+Died: 31 January 1956 in Turin.

+First Profession: 30 July 1893.

-She was provincial and community leader in Spain, accompanied Mother Enrichetta Sorbone in her travels, a genera councilor of the FMA Institute as a visiting councilor to the houses in America from 1908-1913.
+She was provincial and community animator in Spain, accompanied Mother Enrichetta Sorbone in her travels, a general councilor of the FMA Institute as a visiting councilor to the houses in America from 1908-1913.
 She became secretary general in 1913 and was responsible for the memoirs and testimonies regarding the history of the FMA Institute that were used in the five volumes of the Cronistora published by Sr Giselda Capetti.